DominicScalisi/US-Climate-and-Weather-Disaster/README.md

 In August 2024, FEMA paused recovery and rebuilding efforts in numerous disasters when the Disaster Relief Fund (DRF) was dangerously low.
 Congress funded the DRF with $20 billion dollars in October 2024 to continue relief efforts.

-How to Use

-View the Dashboard: Explore the Tableau dashboard to interact with trends by frequency, cost, and severity.

-Run SQL Analysis: Use the provided SQL script to recreate the analysis or adapt it for your own research.

-Review Preprocessing Steps: The Excel file shows how the original NOAA data was prepared for SQL ingestion.